-Sanding and Salting:
+Sanding and Saltingley Roads:

-The objective will be to deploy resources as soon as practicable, after becoming aware of the fact that the road surface is in a snow or ice covered condition and the safe operation has dropped below the threshold indicated in Table 2.
-The response will be to treat the road way or sections thereof with deicing chemicals and/or abrasives as appropriate to remove the ice or provide traction within the timeframes indicated in Table 2 for such response.
+The objective will be to deploy resources as soon as practicable, after becoming aware of the fact that the road surface is in a snow or ice covered conditionice may be forming on roadways and the safe operation has dropped below the thresholdin accordance with the response times indicated in Table 2.
+The response will be to treat the road-way or sections thereof with deicing chemicals and/or abrasives as appropriate to remove the ice or provide traction within the timeframes indicated in Table 2 for such response.